 The Group makes a full internal allocation of its total equity across business units on the basis of each unit's contribution to the Group's total risk as estimated by means of regulatory models.
-The Group is constantly improving its capital allocation framework to ensure that it reflects as closely as possible the effects of new regulation and the risk entailed in the Group's business activities.
-The principles for allocating capital across the business units are fully aligned with regulatory requirements.
+The principles for allocating capital across the business units are aligned with regulatory requirements.
 As a result, the capital consumption of the Group's individual business units is closely aligned with the Group's total capital consumption.